tucan/yamoney/readme.md

 - Ready for production use (including financial systems)
 - Good tolerance to possible API changes
-- Have only necessary dependencies
+- Only necessary package dependencies
 - Can be used alone or with any other libraries

 ## Installation